aditya101310/OneClick/README.md

 # OneClick

-You can share a picture on social media in just a single click.
+In this app you can share a picture on social media in just a single click.